microsoft/code-with-engineering-playbook/docs/machine-learning/envisioning-and-problem-formulation.md

 7. Who would be responsible for maintaining a solution produced during this project?
 8. Are there any restrictions on tooling that must/cannot be used?

-## Example - a recommendation engine problem
+## Example: A Recommendation Engine Problem

 To illustrate how the above process can be applied to a tangible problem domain, as an example, consider that we are looking at implementing a recommendation engine for a clothing retailer.
 This example was, in part, inspired by [[3]](#references).